-Any festive meal goes well with beautiful appetizers, but more, I prefer them to be simple, quick and interesting.
-An appetizer with lots of details will take a lot of time and effort, but anyway everyone is waiting for the main courses and dessert.
-I really liked the idea of mounting this appetizer pie, the filling I said to be with ham and cheese, but you can adapt it to taste (and sweet!) - leave only cheese, replace with another sauce, with the only condition not to be thick layers and difficult to handle.
-It's simple because, just thaw the dough and get to work, you have nothing to knead!
+Any festive meal looks impressive when it has beautiful appetizers but, above all, I prefer them to be simple, quick and interesting.
+An appetizer with lots of details will take a lot of time and effort when everyone is actually waiting for the main courses and the dessert.
+What I really liked about this appetizer pie was the way it's being assembled.
+I thought I should make the filling with ham and cheese, but you can adapt it to your taste (sweet, as well!) - keep only the cheese or replace with a different sauce.
+The only condition is not to have thick layers, which only makes the pie difficult to handle.
+It's simple because you just have to thaw the dough and get to work, you don't have to knead!

 Follow us on social networks!
 Don't miss new recipes and other news!

 Thaw the puff pastry beforehand, then place on the table sprinkled with flour and cut into 2 equal pieces.

 Roll out each half with the rolling pin into 2 sheets about the same size as the tray in which you will bake the pie.

 Now take the first sheet, ideally place on parchment paper (I forgot and did it later).

 Scoop some tomato sauce in the middle of the sheet.